 Digital Marketing Metrics and KPIs are values used by marketing teams to measure and track the performance of their marketing campaigns.
 Digital marketing teams use a number of tools to promote their services and products, and tracking the results can often be time consuming and difficult.
-By creating specific digital marketing KPIs, it’s easy to determine targets and goals and measure performance based on those values.
+By creating specific digital marketing KPIs and tracking them on a dashboard, it’s easy to determine targets and goals and measure performance based on those values.

 Digital Marketing Metrics and KPI Examples

 How effective is your website at building an audience?

 First Visit Metric

 Understand how people are finding your website and how engaged they are on their first visit.

 Track how people are hearing about your brand on social media and search engines.

 Measure the ability of marketing campaigns to generate new revenue.

 Demonstrate how your marketing campaigns are resulting in increased sales revenue.

 Understand which traffic sources are driving visitors to your website.